mathisGarberg/angular-folder-structure/neolithic.rst

 Neolithic Directory Structure
 =============================

+-- Tom H Anderson <tom.h.anderson@gmail.com>

-This is an alternative to the primary directory structure this repoisotry promotes.
+This is an alternative to the primary directory structure this repository promotes.